Wesleyan's Advanced Purchase Program and Incentive

 Mortgage Assistance Program:

-Wesleyan will provide up to $15,000 for uses related to the mortgage and closing costs for the purchase of the home.
+Wesleyan will provide up to $15,000 to eligible faculty and staff for uses related to the mortgage and closing costs for the purchase of the home.
 This includes down payment, discount points (to lower the mortgage rate), real estate taxes, insurance premiums, title policies, interest paid, etc.

 The Wesleyan benefit will be 5% of the mortgage up to a $300,000 mortgage for a maximum of $15,000.
 The benefit amount is prorated on the amount of the mortgage (e.g. the benefit $12,500 for a $250,000 mortgage, $10,000 for a $200,000 mortgage and so on).
 This payment is a taxable benefit and will be provided to the lender at the time of the closing.